Dutch beer and breweries

 Today the well known Dutch beer brands include Heineken, Amstel, Grolsch, Brandt, Skol, Breda, and Oranjeboom.
 There are numerous specialty beer bars throughout Holland, these typically serve well known Dutch brands but also a large selection of Belgian beers.

-Brouwerij 't IJ is a small independent brewery in a Windmill in Amsterdam.
-They brew regular and seasonal beers and have both a pub that offers tasting and outdoor seating as well.
+Brouwerij ‘t IJ is a small independent brewery located in a windmill in Amsterdam.
+They brew regular and seasonal beers.
+The neighboring café is the perfect place to try the beers and enjoy the lovely terrace.

 After a long day, pick a nice-looking pub and let the barman advise you.
 Whether you choose a well-known Dutch beer brand from the keg or a specially brewed beer from a bottle, Dutch beers are always tasty and an excellent way to quench your thirst.
 Be careful, though, since specialty beers can be surprisingly potent.
 Cheers!